The Dylan catalog, a 60-year rock 'n' roll odyssey, is sold

 Dylan’s songs have been recorded more than 6,000 times, by various artists from dozens of countries, cultures and music genres, including the Jimi Hendrix version of “All Along The Watchtower."

+Joan Baez, Bryan Ferry and the folk singer Odetta put out tribute albums, though his influence cannot be measured.
+Patti Smith, Adele and Sting contributed to an album honoring Dylan for his human rights work in 2012.

-The transaction's announcement comes a few weeks after the singer-songwriter’s musings about anti-Semitism and unpublished song lyrics sold at auction for a total of $495,000.
+The sale of Dylan's musical catalog comes a few weeks after the singer-songwriter’s musings about anti-Semitism and unpublished song lyrics sold at auction for a total of $495,000.

-Dylan, first entered the public consciousness with New York City’s Greenwich Village folk scene during the early 1960s.
-When he brought an electric guitar on stage in 1965, he split the music community in what was considered a radical departure for an artist.
+Dylan first entered the public consciousness with New York City’s Greenwich Village folk scene during the early 1960s.
+When he brought an electric guitar on stage in 1965, he split the music community in what was then considered a radical departure for an artist.